Secondary glaucoma: Types, causes, treatments

 While glaucoma can’t be cured or its effects reversed, it can often be treated successfully, limiting damage to the optic nerve and preventing further loss of vision.
 Certain forms of glaucoma may also be preventable.

 For patients with secondary glaucoma, treatment must address both the elevated IOP and the glaucoma’s underlying cause.
-For example, prescription eye drops and oral medication may be used to lower IOP until the underlying condition — such as diabetes, high blood pressure or an eye injury — is treated or under control.
+For example, prescription eye drops and oral medication may be used to lower IOP until the underlying condition — such as diabetes or an eye injury — is treated or under control.
 Some cases may also require laser surgery or traditional surgery.

 No matter what type of glaucoma a person has, resulting vision loss can’t be undone.
 Regular visits to an eye doctor are the only way to detect primary and secondary glaucoma before significant, irreversible vision loss occurs.